By G.W. Schulz

 “When a factually innocent person is released from incarceration, it is our responsibility to adequately care for the individual who has been stripped of the opportunity to live a full life and the opportunity to care for themselves and their families. … Both Texas and Kansas provide better compensation for the wrongfully convicted.
 Since our states have many similarities, it made sense to model our wrongful-conviction compensation amounts after the states that have successfully accomplished this much needed change.”

 Are you caught up in a legal dispute?
 Do you need someone you can trust?
-Reach out to Norwood.Law for a free consultation at 918-582-6464.
+Reach out to Norwood.Law for a consultation at 918-582-6464.
 In addition to criminal defense, we practice personal injury, business, estates, family, and more.